RedBlueSapper/Applied-Data-Science-Capstone/README.md

 ---

 ## EXECUTIVE SUMMARY
-### Summary of the methodologies:
-- Data collection
-- Data wrangling
-- Exploratory data analysis
-- Interactive maps
-- Interactive dashboard
-- Machine learning protective analysis

-### Summary of results:
+### Key findings:
-- Model
+- Model Performance
-  - Decision tree classifier, achieving an accuracy of 94.44%.
+  - Decision tree classifier achieved 94.44% accuracy.

-- Most successful launch site
+- Top Launch Site
-  - KSC LC-39A, success rate of 76.9% and the highest number of successful launches overall.
+  - KSC LC-39A with a 76.9% success rate and the most number of successful launches.

+- Launch Site Locations
-- Launch sites are typically located near the ocean and the equator, while also being positioned at a safe distance from cities, highways, railways, and other public infrastructure.
+  - Sites are near oceans and the equator, far from cities and infrastructure for safety.

+- Success Trends
-- Landing success rates tend to improve with
+  - Landing success improves with more launches and higher payload mass.
-  - Increase in the number of launches
-  - Increase in payload mass

-- Orbits with 100% success rate
+- High-Success Orbits (100% success rates)
   - ES-L1
   - GEO
   - HEO
   - VLEO

+- Yearly Trend
-- Landing success has shown a consistent increase year over year from 2013 to 2020.
+  - Landing success increased consistently from 2013 to 2020.

 ---